Paltsevalexandr/express-test-app/README.md

 2. Install dependencies:
    npm install

+3. Modify knexfile.js
+   To let the to connect to the database you need to modify knexfile.js.
+Change port, user and password fields to match your credentials.

 Create database:
 1. mysql -u root -p
 "root" should be replaced with DB user name.